nmemranhussain/multiple-regression-python/README.md

 - **'pandas'**: '2.2.2'

 ### Hyperparameters or Other Settings of the Model
-The following hyperparameters were used for the 'logistic regression' model:
+The following hyperparameters were used for the **Multiple Regression** model:
 - **'fit_intercept'**: True,
 - **'normalize'**: False,
 - **'n_jobs'**: None,